-You can setup alarms to trigger if a specific condition is met on a syslog or trap message:
+You can setup alarms to trigger if a specific condition is met on a syslog or snmp trap message:

-- · For Syslogs, threshold is based on source IP, severity, facility and message content • - For SNMP traps, threshold is based on source IP, OID and variable bindings. - It is possible to combine more threshold criteria (AND logical operand is implied).
+- For Syslogs, threshold is based on source IP, severity, facility and message content - For SNMP traps, threshold is based on source IP, trap OID and variable bindings.

+It is possible to combine more threshold criteria (AND logical operand is implied).

 Each alarm has its severity and you can override the severity of the syslog alarm.
 This is useful if the default severity of a syslog does not correspond to alarm severity.
 For example, a fan is malfunctioning in the data center.
-Usually, syslog for this event will have a severity warning, but in this case data center is critical so it is wise to set the alarm severity higher.
+Usually, syslog severity for fan malfunctioning is Warning, but in this case it is wise to set the higher Alarm severity.